skip to main content

 Viasat Unleashed$119.99/mo.Up to 150MbpsUnlimited

-When signing up for Viasat, you have four options, though the plans do vary slightly in price and pretty significantly in speed depending where in the US you’re located.
+When signing up for Viasat, you have a single plan option, though the plan does vary slightly in price and pretty significantly in speed depending where in the US you’re located.

 Extra fees: Starlink vs. Viasat